WebDevStudios/js-coding-standards/README.md

 # Changelog

+## 1.2.2

+- Removes `@webdevstudios/prettier-config-coding-standards` package as a dependency, as it should have (and has) been installed in the `@webdevstudios/prettier-config-js-coding-standards` package

+But, the instructions in the `README` still needed to be updated.

 ## 1.2.1

 - Use [@webdevstudios/prettier-config-coding-standards](https://www.npmjs.com/package/@webdevstudios/prettier-config-coding-standards) as the `prettier` configuration in `package.json` so that it can dynamically load other coding standard configurations automatically